 - Recovery.
 Processes for recovery kick in once the disruption is contained, with a prime directive of getting the company operating safely and securely, to serve its customers and clients.

 Whatever the disaster, consistent and frequent stakeholder communications and collaboration will support a faster, more effective recovery.

 As the Federal Emergency Management Agency (FEMA) points out, “Disaster preparedness, response, and recovery is a whole community effort.”
 You and your team members are all part of a larger community.
-The more you prepare your team and hone your disaster response plan checklist, the better positioned you’ll be to recover quickly when the next disaster arrives.
+The more you prepare your team and hone your disaster recovery plan checklist, the better positioned you’ll be to recover quickly when the next disaster arrives.

 If you’re thinking about how to best prepare and train employees — at all levels of your organization — download our Competency Management Toolkit for ideas on building the leadership and workforce skills you need.
-Or contact us to find out how Avilar’s WebMentor Skills™ competency management systems could support your next steps.
+Or contact us to find out how Avilar’s WebMentor Skills™ competency management system could support your next steps.

 How Competency Management Supports Business Continuity: Q&A Session with Avilar CEO